 - Pink Girl, Blue Boy: They're color coded by gender.
 Ivalera's hair, eyes, wings, and dress are pink, while Puck's hair, eyes, and wings are blue.

 - Plucky Comic Relief: Puck mostly serves as the comedic foil to Guts's grim seriousness, a role shared with Ivalera when she joins the party.

 - The Prankster: Half the population of Skellig has it in for Puck because of all the pranks he's played on them.

 - Shipper on Deck: Ivalera tries to push Schierke toward Guts and teases her about her Precocious Crush, which usually gets her stuffed in Schierke's hat.
 In general, she has a weak spot for romance, as shown by her enthusiastic recounting of Roderick's first meeting with Farnese.

-- Shout-Out: Puck frequently appears as characters from other stories.
-Notable appearances are as Yoda, Doraemon, and the Danpei from Ashita no Joe.
+- Shout-Out: Puck frequently performs funny impressions of characters from other stories.
+His repetoire includes Yoda, Doraemon, and the Danpei from Ashita no Joe.

 - The Slacker: As he puts it himself, Puck's ultimate goal in life is to be the "King of Deadbeats" — free to eat all the snacks and loaf around all day.
 According to Danann, he is so bad at taking responsibilities that the very act of making him ruler of Elfhelm is to condemn the place into becoming a refuse pile.
 Also something of a Downplayed Trope as, while he is indeed lazy for the most part, Puck's also proven to be capable of small acts of heroism when it truly counts — like rescuing a collapsed and exhausted Guts from being possessed by a group of weak evil spirits.